Reformed Church in Zimbabwe

 The Reformed Church in Zimbabwe was founded by Dutch Reformed Church in South Africa missionaries on the 9th of September 1891.
 Andrew A. Louw begun to preach in the area near Morgenster among Shona people.
 The worship language of churches was Afrikaans and English.
 Later the denomination expanded among Nyanja people.
-In 1999 a new mission field was opened in Binga District.
+In 1999 a new mission field was opened in Binga District, this mission field became a 'missionary' congregation in 2008 with 12 preaching posts, 12 more were added in evangelism campaigns of 2013-14, today the area has 2 congregations both with their own ministers.